 10. Disrespectful remarks

-Vaguely contemptuous remarks of any kind, anything that comes across as disrespectful, can be considered passive-aggressive.
-For example, Muoz suggests that you prepare a nice meal for someone and they give you faint praise such as, “Good meal, it was edible.”
+For example, Muoz suggests that you prepare a nice meal for someone, and they give you faint praise such as, “Good meal, it was edible.”

 11. Adverse body language

-Last but not least, Cullins points out that body language can also be used for passive-aggressive communication.
-Instead of saying what’s bothering them, they may be pouting, crossing their arms, or rolling their eyes.
-She goes on to say that passive-aggressive behavior is defined as “any behavior that expresses negative feelings without directly stating them.”
+Last, Cullins points out that body language can also be used for passive-aggressive communication.
+Instead of saying what’s bothering them, they may pout, cross their arms, or roll their eyes.

 Causes of Passive Aggressive Communication

-Passive aggressive communication behaviors can have serious consequences for interpersonal relationships in families, romances, and even the workplace.
 So, why is this frequently destructive behavior so prevalent?
-A number of factors can contribute to the prevalence of passive aggression.
+Several factors can contribute to the prevalence of passive aggression.

 1. Upbringing

 Some argue that passive-aggressive communication behavior stems from growing up in a home where direct expression of emotions was discouraged or prohibited.
-People may believe that they are unable to express their true feelings openly, so they may seek ways to passively channel their anger or frustration.

 2. Characteristics of the situation